Women with Diabetes Have More C-sections and Fetal Complications

-Researchers from St. Michael's Hospital, the Institute for Clinical Evaluative Sciences (ICES) and Women's College Hospital say rates of diabetes in Ontario have doubled in the last 12 years.
+Researchers from St. Michael's Hospital, the Institute for Clinical Evaluative Sciences (ICES), and Women's College Hospital say rates of diabetes in Ontario have doubled in the last 12 years.
 Nearly one in 10 Ontario adults has been diagnosed with diabetes, including more women than ever before.

 As women develop type 2 diabetes (adult onset) during childbearing age, complications during pregnancy are becoming increasingly common.

 "We are seeing more younger women living with diabetes.
-In fact, while older men still have higher rates than older women, women under 45 are getting diagnosed at the same rate as men in that age group," says Dr. Lorraine Lipscombe, a scientist at the Women's College Research Institute at Women's College Hospital and ICES.
+While older men still have higher rates than older women, women under 45 are getting diagnosed at the same rate as men in that age group," says Dr. Lorraine Lipscombe, a scientist at the Women's College Research Institute at Women's College Hospital and ICES.

 - Babies born to women with pre-pregnancy diabetes have twice as many fetal complications as those born to women without diabetes.

-- The rate of stillbirth/in-hospital mortality in women with pre-pregnancy diabetes is twice the rate in women with diabetes (5.2 per 1,000 vs 2.5 per 1,000) than women without diabetes.
+- The rate of stillbirth/in-hospital mortality in women with pre-pregnancy diabetes is twice that of women with diabetes (5.2 per 1,000 vs. 2.5. per 1,000) than those without diabetes.

-- Rates of major and minor congenital anomalies were 60 per cent higher among women with pre-pregnancy diabetes than women without diabetes.
+- Rates of major and minor congenital anomalies were 60 percent higher among women with pre-pregnancy diabetes than women without diabetes.

-- More than 50 per cent of people who don't yet have diabetes have risk factors for the disease.
+- More than 50 percent of people who don't yet have diabetes have risk factors for the disease.

-- One in four adults aged 65 and older have been diagnosed with diabetes.
+- One in four adults aged 65 and older has been diagnosed with diabetes.

-"Infants born to women with diabetes are at much higher risk for serious complications - which can be prevented by controlling glucose and blood pressure levels at the time of conception and during pregnancy," says Dr. Gillian Booth, scientist at St. Michael's Hospital and scientist at ICES.
+"Infants born to women with diabetes are at much higher risk for serious complications - which can be prevented by controlling glucose and blood pressure levels at the time of conception and during pregnancy," says Dr. Gillian Booth, a scientist at St. Michael's Hospital and scientist at ICES.
 "This reflects a need for more targeted pre-pregnancy counseling and better pregnancy care for this group of women."

 "Diabetes is quickly becoming a worldwide epidemic, owing to a dramatic rise in type 2 diabetes - but most diabetes can be prevented," says Arlene Bierman, a physician at St. Michael's Hospital and principal investigator of the study.
 "We need to focus on preventing or reducing rates of diabetes among young women, one of the most vulnerable groups, and ensure that women who have diabetes get effective treatment," adds Dr. Bierman, also an ICES investigator.

-*Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.